MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-faq.md

 If the account you sign up with is a non-Microsoft 365 work account (such as joe@mysolution.com), and you have a Microsoft 365 subscription, then you can associate your domain (*mysolution.com*) with the Microsoft 365 subscription.
 For more information, see [What is a domain?](/microsoft-365/admin/get-help-with-domains/what-is-a-domain?view=o365-worldwide&preserve-view=true) in the Microsoft 365 content.

-If you do not have a Microsoft 365 subscription, and you do not want to buy one, then, when you sign up, we provision a new Azure Active Directory tenant for you so that you have access to the Azure portal where you have access to advanced administration tools.
+If you do not have a Microsoft 365 subscription, and you do not want to buy one, then, when you sign up, we provision a new Azure Active Directory tenant for you so that you have access to the advanced administration tools in the Azure portal.

 ## <a name="what-is-the-integration-with-microsoft-365-about"></a>What is the integration with Microsoft 365 about?
 [!INCLUDE[prod_short](includes/prod_short.md)] online is fully integrated with Microsoft 365 so that you can navigate freely between Microsoft 365 apps and [!INCLUDE[prod_short](includes/prod_short.md)] using the app launcher.
 In [!INCLUDE[prod_short](includes/prod_short.md)], you can open data in Excel, print reports using Word, and you can work with your [!INCLUDE[prod_short](includes/prod_short.md)] data in Outlook, for example.
 For more information, see [Using [!INCLUDE[prod_short](includes/prod_short.md)] as your Business Inbox in Outlook](admin-outlook.md).